gvwilson/sensibleadventures/gleam/gleam.md

 *Plip.* Nothing!
 No, wait---over there!
 There it was, just a few feet away from him, caught against the railing on the side of the road!

-"Thank you, Granna," he breathed.
+"Thank you, Grandma," he breathed.
 He put the thimble back in his pocket, walked carefully over to where he had seen the bottle, and knelt down.
 He patted the ground, lightly, carefully, until his fingers brushed against it.
 It was solid and heavy in his hands he